Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-sub-organizations.md

 ---
-title: "How to Manage Sub-Organizations in Docbits (DOC²)"
+title: "How to Manage Sub-Organizations in DocBits (DOC²)"
-description: Learn how to manage sub-organizations in Docbits (DOC²).
+description: Learn how to manage sub-organizations in DocBits (DOC²).
 date: "2021-11-01"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Settings
   - Groups, Users and Permissions
   - Sub-Organizations